School shooting suspect becomes upset during brawl trial

 FORT LAUDERDALE, Fla.
 (AP) — The preliminary stage of jury selection in the trial of the Florida school massacre suspect on charges that he attacked a jail guard concluded Wednesday, but not before attorneys clashed over whether Nikolas Cruz should be allowed to draw using colored pencils to avoid getting upset.

+Prosecutor Maria Schneider accused Cruz’s attorneys of giving him the colored pencils to make the suspected killer of 17 at Marjory Stoneman Douglas High School in Parkland in February 2018 appear sympathetic before the prospective jurors.

-The fight over the colored pencils started when a prospective juror in Wednesday’s first group of 32 cried after seeing Cruz in the courtroom — the third time that’s happened over the two days.
-That made Cruz, 23, visibly upset and one of his attorneys brought him the pencils and a piece of paper.
+Cruz’s attorneys gave him the pencils after the 23-year-old became visibly upset when a woman in Wednesday’s first group of 32 prospects began crying after seeing him — the third time that happened over two days of preliminary screening.

-The prospects were not told before they entered the courtroom what case they were being considered for, but Cruz is infamous throughout Broward County and many recognized him before he was introduced.

-After Wednesday’s first group was screened, prosecutor Maria Schneider accused Cruz’s attorneys of giving him the colored pencils to make him appear sympathetic before the prospective jurors.

-“They are doing (that) so the jury perceives that he is a child, that his mentality is somehow challenged,” Schneider said.
+“They are doing (that) so the jury perceives that he is a child, that his mentality is somehow challenged,” Schneider told Circuit Judge Elizabeth Scherer.

 Cruz’s lead attorney on the brawl case, Gabe Ermine, told Scherer that was not their intention — they only wanted to soothe his emotions.
 Throughout Tuesday’s groups, Cruz had been alert, took notes and conversed with his attorneys — a sharp contrast from Wednesday when he mostly stared glumly downward